Hothomir/hugo-theme-charlolamode/content/about/_index.md

 More may add on, or some might change.

-If interested in some commissioned graphic work, feel free to reach out to me at [email](mailto::jaskula242@gmail.com) or on [Instagram](https://www.instagram.com/onna_mule.arts/) page.
+If interested in some commissioned graphic work, feel free to reach out on [email](mailto::jaskula242@gmail.com) or on [Instagram](https://www.instagram.com/onna_mule.arts/).
 Portfolio can be seen on the "Graphics" tab (-‿◦)

 ---
 # Current Ongoing Projects